 In 2015, Han finished the degree of Master of Music in Performance at the Royal Northern College of Music.

-In 2012, Han finished the degree of Bachelor of Music (Production & Computer Music) at the Communication University of China.
+In 2012, Han finished the degree of Bachelor of Music (Musicology& Computer Music) at the Communication University of China.

 Sage Fellowship from Graduate School at Cornell University